ScholarEval: Research Idea Evaluation Grounded in Literature: Limitations

 We recognize the following limitations and future work directions:

 \textbf{Limitations of \system.} First, as a literature-grounded framework, \system relies heavily on the retrieved literature to evaluate research ideas.
-Hence, it is possible that it might misjudge a method's effectiveness if it is not yet proven in the existing literature.
-Similarly, the contribution of a research idea might be misrepresented if some relevant papers are not retrieved for comparison.
-A meaningful direction for future work would be to improve the retrieval capabilities of \system to reduce such occurrences.
-Second, as we mention in Appendix \ref{app:results}, depending on the choice of the model backbone, running an idea evaluation using \system can take around 12 \textit{min} and cost up to \$3.
-Although not too high in absolute terms, these costs can add up if \system is used to evaluate a large batch of ideas.
-Future work may explore more lightweight versions of \system to enhance its usability in such cases.
+Hence, it is possible that it might misjudge a method's effectiveness if it is not yet proven in the existing literature. \hnm{However, the vast majority of ideas are not entirely novel and have some precedents in the literature \citep{wang2017bias}.} Second, as we mention in Appendix \ref{app:results}, depending on the choice of the model backbone, running an idea evaluation using \system can take around 12 \textit{min} and cost up to \$3. \hnm{Although somewhat high, this remains on par with other literature search workflows \citep{skarlinski2024languageagentsachievesuperhuman, bragg2025astabenchrigorousbenchmarkingai}}.
+Future work may explore more lightweight versions of \system to enhance its usability to evaluate large batches of ideas.

 \textbf{Limitations of \benchmark and automatic evaluation.} We have made a considerable effort to select papers with high-quality reviews.
 However, idea evaluation remains a subjective task and human reviews cannot always be considered as ground-truth.
 Although the degree of coverage of human reviews can be one signal of evaluation comprehensiveness, it is not a definitive judge of overall quality.
 To that end, we have included other metrics in our setup to give a more holistic assessment, but the evaluation of open-form responses remains challenging, and there are other facets of evaluation that we have considered but that were challenging to scale or automate (e.g. citation factuality and relevance, usefulness, etc.).
 Additionally, our evaluation is limited to the four disciplines included in \benchmark, and although our framework is discipline-agnostic, our results might not necessarily generalize to other disciplines.
 Upon acceptance, we will release our entire dataset and evaluation pipeline, including the UI we used for the user study, seeking feedback from the wider scientific community on \system's utility.